bexcoding/minesweeper/README.md

 - add function to assign numbers; only done as revealed so that the entire board does not need to be calculated on load.
 - each number is a different color; allow right click to mark with flags
 - fixed recursion for blank spaces by changing recursive call from assign number to click tile
+- fixed timer so that it stops on win

 # Obstacles